spamegg1/tarski/README.md

 )

 // The interface is 1600x800 by default.
-// if the interface is too small or too large, try a different scale factor than 1.0:
+// If the interface is too small or too large,
+// try a different scale factor than 1.0:
 @main
 def run = runWorld(grid, formulas, 1.0)
 ```